sueLan/darknet/doc/HowToResizeImage.md

 ### Bilinear Interpolation

+The desired input volume of the network is 416 x 416 x 3.
+But images in the dataset are usually not 416 x 416 x3.
+So we should resize the image to fit the YOLO nerual network.
 As for resizing the input image, we should talk something about Bilinear Interpolation.

 ```c++
 /**